Unfolding a Bykov attractor: from an attracting torus to strange attractors: Setting

-\bigbreak The two equilibria $O_1$ and $O_2$, the two-dimensional heteroclinic connection from $O_2$ to $O_1$ refered in \textbf{(P3)} the two trajectories listed in \textbf{(P4)} build a heteroclinic network we will denote hereafter by $\Gamma$.
-This network has two cycles.
-See Figure \ref{Bykov1} for an illustration.
-This set has an \emph{attracting} character \cite{LR2015}, this is why it will be called a \emph{Bykov attractor}.
+\bigbreak The two equilibria $O_1$ and $O_2$, the two-dimensional heteroclinic connection from $O_2$ to $O_1$ refered in \textbf{(P3)} and the two trajectories listed in \textbf{(P4)} build a heteroclinic network we will denote hereafter by $\Gamma$.
+This network has two cycles and is illustrated in Figure \ref{Bykov1}.
+This set has an \emph{attracting} character \cite{LR2015}, this is why it will be called a \emph{Bykov\footnote{The terminology \emph{Bykov} is a tribute to V. Bykov who has dedicated his latest research activity to heteroclinic cycles with similar properties to those of $\Gamma$.} attractor}.

 \begin{lemma}[\cite{LR2015}] The set $\Gamma$ is asymptotically stable. \end{lemma}

 Therefore, we may find an open neighborhood $\mathcal{U}$ of the heteroclinic network $\Gamma$ having its boundary transverse to the flow of $\dot{x}=f_{(0,0)}(x)$ and such that every solution starting in $\mathcal{U}$ remains in it for all positive time and is forward asymptotic to $\Gamma$.